Crispy and delicious vegan Hawaiian pizza with a thin-crust and Hawaiian pizza toppings. Easy to make from scratch with homemade pizza dough.

+Parchment paper.
 Keeping the pizza on the parchment paper makes it easy to get on and off the blazing hot pizza stone.

-The wooden board is handy for transference.
+Wooden board.
+Having a wooden board is handy for transference.
 You open the oven and then just slide the parchment paper with the pizza on top from the wooden board over to the pizza stone.
 And when it’s cooked, you just grab that parchment paper and slide it from the pizza stone back onto the wooden board.